-At every stage of your business’s growth, having an organised and transparent financial history is essential when trying to securing external funding.
-Banks will want to see consistency across your finances, so it’s important to get in to good habits, no matter how big or small your company is.
+At every stage of your business’s growth, having an organised and transparent financial history is essential when trying to secure a business loan.
+Banks will want to see consistency across your finances, so it’s important to get into good habits, no matter how big or small your company is.

-As you take your great business idea and start turning it into a reality, it is likely you will need financial help to get it off the ground.
-Bank loans can be a great option for early stage business funding, however, it can be difficult to secure a loan when your business has little or no financial history.
+As you take your great business idea and start turning it into a reality, you will likely need financial help to get it off the ground.
+Bank loans can be a great option for early-stage business loans, however, it can be difficult to secure a loan when your business has little or no financial history.

-To help build your business’s financial history it is essential that you register as a company, as this legally separates any personal debt you may have from your business finances.
-You should also open a business account immediately, ideally you should have had a one for 2 years before applying for a loan.
-As soon as possible, take out a business credit card to start building up your business credit history – this will make it easier to secure more significant funding down the line.
+To help build your business’s financial history, you must register as a company, as this legally separates any personal debt you may have from your business finances.
+You should also open a business account immediately.
+Ideally you should have had one for 2 years before applying for an SME loan.
+As soon as possible, take out a business credit card to start building up your business credit history – this will make it easier to secure more significant business financing down the line.

-Even if you are not making a profit at this point, it is important file and pay taxes in a timely manner to ensure compliance and you should make sure that there are no discrepancies between your taxes and management accounts.
+Even if you are not making a profit at this point, it is important to file and pay taxes on time to ensure compliance.
+You should make sure that there are no discrepancies between your taxes and management accounts.
 Make sure that any spending you make as you build your business comes out of your business account and not your own.
-Keeping personal and business finances separate is the foundation of financial hygiene and will make accounting much easier as your business grows.
+Keeping personal and business finances separate is the foundation of financial hygiene and will make accounting easier as your business grows.

 At this point, your business may have grown to a point where it is making a profit but, if you are ambitious for more, it could be time to scale.
 As your client base and revenue grows it is crucial that your accounts are maintained well to ensure consistency across your business – and help you in securing that essential funding to take the next step.

 With more activity on your business account – an increase in both revenue and expenditure – it is important to make good bookkeeping a priority.
-Invoices should be filed to keep track of all of your income.
+Invoices should be filed to keep track of all your income.
 They should include information about the type of work you are doing, the amount paid, date finished and your company information such as registration number and address.
-Make sure you keep an eye on when invoices are paid, as late payments could have a negative impact on your cash flow.
+Make sure you keep an eye on when the invoices get paid, as late payments could have a negative impact on your working capital.

-No matter how big or small your business is, transparency and consistency when it comes to your finances is key.
-By maintaining a healthy financial history, you become a more attractive candidate for external funding from banks, or when you’re ready for that next big step – investors!
+No matter how big or small your business is, transparency and consistency when it comes to your finances.
+By maintaining a healthy financial history, you become a more attractive candidate for business loans from banks, or when you’re ready for that next big step – investors!